romanmandryk/passkey-demo/README.md

 1. Open your web browser and go to `http://localhost:3000`
 2. Use the interface to register a new user with a passkey
 3. Log in using the registered passkey (with or without username)
+4. Add and verify Ethereum wallets
-4. Log out when finished
+5. Log out when finished

-## Note
+## Important Notes

+- Ensure that the application has write access to the filesystem where it's running.
+This is necessary for the SQLite database to function correctly.
+- The `.env` file in the server directory is crucial for the application to run properly.
+Make sure it contains the `ENCRYPTION_KEY` with a strong, random value.
-This is a demonstration project and should not be used in production without further security enhancements and thorough testing.
+- This is a demonstration project and should not be used in production without further security enhancements and thorough testing.

+## Troubleshooting

+- If you encounter database-related errors, ensure that the application has write permissions in the directory where it's running.
+- If you see encryption-related errors, double-check that the `.env` file exists in the server directory and contains a valid `ENCRYPTION_KEY`.

 ## License